yunojuno/django-impersonate/README.rst

 ::

    ADMIN_READ_ONLY

-A boolean to enable/disable "read only" mode of impersonation logs in the Django admin.
+A boolean to enable/disable “read only” mode of impersonation logs in the Django admin.
 Generally you want to leave this enabled otherwise admin users can alter logs within the Django admin area.